-In this post I am going to highlight what may be one of the great ironies of how we pay for music in the service era (*with apologies to the grammar police):
+In this post I am going to highlight what may be one of the great ironies of how we pay for music in the “music as a service” era:

-Upwards of half the money paid out in royalties may be used to pay for music we would rather skip over than for that music we would rather listen to.*
+Upwards of half the money paid out in royalties by music services may be used to pay for music we would rather skip over than for that music we would rather listen to.*

 How did I come to this ironic, if not ultimately ridiculous conclusion?
 Here goes…